kriserickson/aging-coder/src/posts/2025-08-25-serving-the-cookbook-creating-an-endpoint-for-recipe-recommendations.md

     return int(idx), float(score) / 100.0
 ```

 The `_best_title_index` function takes a name.
 The cutoff value is the minimum score that a match must have to be considered a good match.
-The function then uses the [rapidfuzz](https://rapidfuzz.github.io/RapidFuzz/Usage/process.html#rapidfuzz.process.extractOne) extractOne function to find the best match for the name in the list of titles.
-The scorer in rapidfuzz is a partial token sort ratio which combines partial matching with word reordering which we hope will be good for matching recipe titles.
+The function then uses the [RapidFuzz](https://rapidfuzz.github.io/RapidFuzz/Usage/process.html#rapidfuzz.process.extractOne) extractOne function to find the best match for the name in the list of titles.
+The scorer in RapidFuzz is a partial token sort ratio which combines partial matching with word reordering which we hope will be good for matching recipe titles.
 There are a bunch of other scorers available in [RapidFuzz](https://rapidfuzz.github.io/RapidFuzz/Usage/fuzz.html#partial-token-sort-ratio), so try experimenting with the various options.

 ```python
 if best_idx is not None and match_score >= fuzzy_cutoff: